|Nutrition Facts (per serving)|

 Sesame salad dressing is very popular in Japan and is sometimes known as goma dressing (goma means sesame in Japanese).
-Sesame seeds have a nutty, slightly sweet taste and contribute a wonderful flavor to this simple salad dressing, calling for ingredients you probably already have in your pantry.
-You may find bottled sesame dressings at your local supermarket, but it is very easy to make at home and won't contain all of those preservatives.
+Sesame seeds have a nutty, slightly sweet taste and contribute a wonderful flavor to this simple salad dressing.
+You may find bottled sesame dressings at your local supermarket, but it is very easy to make at home and won't contain all of those preservatives—and this recipe calls for ingredients you probably already have in your pantry.

-Although there are mayo-based sesame dressing recipes that people enjoy, this soy sauce-based salad dressing flavored with sesame oil is mayonnaise-free, saving you a lot of calories and making it a healthier—but still delicious—choice.
+Although there are mayo-based sesame dressing recipes that people enjoy, this soy sauce-based one flavored with sesame oil is mayonnaise free.
+This will make it nondairy, save you calories, and make it a healthier—but still delicious—choice.